Ubanna/fintech_stock_analysis/README.md

 Here is the link to the article by CNBC - [Link here][website].

-This is brief analysis of the stocks of Paypal, Square, and Goldman Sachs from January 2016 - September 2020.
+This is an analysis of the stocks of Paypal, Square, and Goldman Sachs from January 2016 - September 2020.

 Data is gotten from yahoo finance api